EndyWon/Deep-Feature-Perturbation/README.md

 (**Higher means further/more different.
 Lower means more similar.**)

+The data (6 content images and 6 style images) we used for evaluation can be found in

 * **Pixel distance**: this distance measures the difference between two images in pixel (RGB) space.

 　　Example script to take the average Pixel distance between all pairs of images within a directory: